Each of the checklists

 which reintroduction attempts are being made into their former range.

-For example, the Crested Ibis was included in the checklist as
+For example, the Crested Ibis was included in the checklist

-endemic to China until reintroduced birds in Japan
+until reintroduced birds in Japan

 successfully bred in 2012.

-In cases of doubt species are usually included as an
+cases of doubt species are usually included as an

 endemic.
 Recently extinct species (such as the Golden Toad in Costa Rica) are included in the